hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 which data.

 IMPORTANT: There must be one column named 'rt' and one named 'response'.

-The rows following the header contain the reaction time of the trial, followed by a comma, followed by the response made (e.g. 1=correct, 0=error or 1=left, 0=right), followed by the difficulty of the trial.
+The rows following the header contain the response made (e.g. 1=correct, 0=error or 1=left, 0=right), followed by the reaction time of the trial, followed by the difficulty of the trial.
 Note, that 'difficulty' is just an example, you can call them whatever you like.

 The following configuration file specifies a model in which drift-rate depends on difficulty: